 As a condition of maintaining authorization to fundraise in the state, Georgia generally requires the submission of reviewed or audited financials for organizations that have received or collected more than $500,000.

-Georgia imposes property tax and provides only fragmented property tax exemptions that include only a narrow subset of religious organizations or that apply only to a narrow category of religious and/or charitable property uses.
+Georgia imposes property tax and provides only fragmented property tax exemptions, upon application, that apply only to a narrow category of religious or charitable property uses.
 Note that Georgia law exempts “institutions of purely public charity” but that the definition of the term is vague and it is unclear whether this applies broadly to religious organizations.